Ranganhar/Ranganhar/README.md

 ### 👋 Introduction

-Hi guys, I'm **Guo Runhang**.
+Hi guys, I'm **Runhang Guo**.
 I am a junior undergraduate student from the University of Electronic Science and Technology majoring in software engineering.
 I am currently doing a research internship at CYCLE LAB, Hunan University.
 I am interested in **polyhedral compilation** and **high-level synthesis(HLS)**.
 ### 📫 Contact Me on Social Media